nclarius/pyPL/doc/parser.md

 # Entering structures

 - A structure is specified by listing its components, with components separated by linebreaks (without commas), and the component name and its specification separated by ` = `.
-- Whitespace and linebreaks within component specificaions are ignored.

 Component names: